 The decision in the Blue Impression case is the first time that the FWO has successfully prosecuted a third party advisor as an accessory to a Fair Work Act contravention.
 This has set the precedent for the FWO to potentially link an accountant or payroll manager to almost any Fair Work Act contravention proceeding – and we are certainly seeing the FWO do so in some recent cases.

 Furthermore, employers, accountants and payroll managers should be particularly mindful of the Fair Work Amendment (Protecting Vulnerable Workers) Bill 2017, which has been proposed as part of the current government’s election promise to “protect vulnerable workers”.
 The bill is presently being debated in parliament, and if it is passed, the maximum penalties for each Fair Work Act contravention is expected to increase tenfold from up to 60 penalty units ($12,600) per contravention to up to 600 penalty units ($126,000) per contravention.

-For further information and advice on employment law matters, please contact our Employment Law team.
+For further information and advice on employment law matters, please contact a member of our Employment Law team.

 Fair Work Commission amends 99 Awards during COVID-19 Pandemic